 - Water quality and sanitation research and project development

 In 2017 we began a partnership with Clarkson University to develop a plan for water quality management and sanitation through their environmental engineering program.
 The plan will improve domestic wells, install water pumps and storage capacity so that families will have sufficient irrigation water for their farms.
 In phase 2, this system will be upgraded to a solar pump and decontamination system to store well water for potable use.
 The plan also calls for the replacement of hand dug latrines with composting latrines to eliminate the main causes of shallow groundwater contamination.
 This is supported by a set of water quality laboratory tests on 10 family wells and 2 locations in the adjacent Telica River completed in January 2015

 >Water quality lab report

 - Rainfall catchment, water resource management and drip irrigation

-Based on unexpected challenges to our farming program in 2015 due to changes in rainfall quantity and regularity, we are developing a comprehensive program in 2016 to catch and store rainfall, protect and mulch soils, create wind barriers and improve physical pest management strategies to improve farm production on family farms.
+Based on unexpected challenges to our farming program in 2015 from changes in rainfall quantity and regularity due to climate change, we are developing a comprehensive program in 2017-18 to catch and store rainfall, protect and mulch soils, create wind barriers and improve physical pest management strategies to improve farm production on family farms.